MarvinFlint/obsidian-adnd2e-plugin/readme.md

 Inventory weight and total weight will be calculated automatically based on character weight and items in the inventory.

 Armor Class can be set to be calculated automatically, in which case dex bonus, equipped items and their magic bonus (except main-hand) will be used.
 It can still be set manually in case this is not accurate for a given situation.

-# License
-Feel free to use and augment this code to your liking, a little credit would be nice though.
-If you want, roll a die and base it off of that.